peternjoro/backend-laravel-api/README.md

 - **MySQL**

     The API is using [`db 4free`](https://db4free.net/) online MySQl database

-    To use a local MySQl database,
+### To use a local MySQl database:
-###
     1. Install a local php server, e.g WAMP, MAMP & LAMP
     2. Create a database named news_app
-    3. Import the sql_dump file inside back/ folder
+    3. Import the sql_dump file inside backup/ folder
     4. In the project folder, open the .env file and update the database credentials

 - **Nginx**